lightning/bolts/03-transactions.md

 1. Start with `weight` = 724, and `fee` = 0.

-2. If the amount to the remote node is greater or equal to the local node's `dust-limit-satoshis`, add 136 to `weight`.

 3. For every offered HTLC, if the HTLC amount plus the HTLC-timeout transaction fee is greater or equal to the local node's `dust-limit-satoshis`, then add 172 to `weight`, otherwise add